delphix/linux-pkg/README.md

   "dep" is the dependency's name.
 A special value can be passed for packages that target all the supported flavours of the linux-kernel: `@linux-kernel`.

-* **DEFAULT_PACKAGE_GIT_BRANCH**: (DEPRECATED) Default git branch to use when fetching from or pushing to `DEFAULT_PACKAGE_GIT_URL`.
-This should be typically left unset.
-The branch to fetch the package from defaults to the value of the environment variable `DEFAULT_BRANCH`, which itself defaults to "master".
-  WARNING: do not set this parameter unless you know exactly what you are doing, as our current versioning convention is to use DEFAULT_BRANCH for each package.
-This parameter may be removed in the future.

-* **DEFAULT_PACKAGE_VERSION**: (Optional) The version of the package is set to this value when it is built. **Note:** If this field is not set, then you should provide a mechanism in the [build](#build-hook) hook to auto-determine the version from the source code.
-  WARNING: This parameter will be removed in the near future, as we will rely on the changelog contained in the package's repository to get the package version in the future.

-* **DEFAULT_PACKAGE_REVISION**: (Optional) The revision of the package is set to this value when it is built (note that the full version of a package is "_VERSION-REVISION_").
-If unset, it defaults to value of environment variable DEFAULT_REVISION.
-  WARNING: This parameter is currently unused and will be removed in the near future.

 * **UPSTREAM_SOURCE_PACKAGE**: (Optional) Third-party packages that have an [update_upstream](#update-upstream-hook) hook and are updated from an Ubuntu source package should set this to the name of the source package.